billhong6981/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable---a script that create a local variable.
 7-create_global_variable---a script that create a new global variable.

-8-true_knowledge---a script that use a global variable to output the athigorithem value.
+8-true_knowledge---a script that use a global variable to output the arithmetic value.

 9-divide_and_rule---a script that output a value after two variables take division action.

+10-love_exponent_breath---a script that output a value of two global variable take exponent arithmetic.